 The Book of Acts is perhaps the most exciting and challenging book of the New Testament.
 As its name implies, it is a book of action from beginning to end, taking us through 30 years of ministry beginning with the birth of the Church on the day of Pentecost to Paul’s arrival in Rome to preach the gospel in the world's capital.
 The early church turned the world upside down ... why can't we?!

 The foremost problem of the Corinthian church was that their focus was wrong.
-It was misplaced.
-That fact is seen in every problem they had, most significantly in their problem with unity.
-They were focusing on themselves, on other people, and on human wisdom, rather than on Christ and the cross.
+They were focusing on themselves, on other people, and on human wisdom rather than on Christ and the cross.
 Sound familiar?
-Consider the impact would it make on your life and the lives of those around you if you learned and applied the fundamental truth that the focal point of Christianity and the Christian’s life is Christ and His cross, “For the message of the cross is…the power of God” (1 Corinthians 1:18), and that Christ is the key to every problem.
+Consider the impact on your life and the lives of those around you if you learned and applied the fundamental truth that the focal point of Christianity and the Christian’s life is Christ and His cross.

 Romans: The Gospel According to Paul

-So much has been said about this magnificent letter … I will share just two thoughts: First, as to the name I am choosing to call this study—it comes from John Phillips, who not once but twice in the opening thoughts of his commentary on Romans calls it “the gospel according to Paul.”
+So much has been said about this magnificent letter … I will share just two thoughts: First, as to the name I am choosing to call this study—it comes from John Phillips in the opening thoughts of his commentary on Romans.
 I felt like that really said it all!
 Second, a word from Charles Erdman from his commentary on Romans, which I believe gives us our challenge.
 He says this: “Our task is to read and comprehend this masterpiece of theological doctrine.
 And who are we to say that we cannot?”

 Galatians: Born (Again!) to Be Free

 How important is this letter to us today?
 As important as it ever was!
-Who hasn’t struggled with the notion that they must work for their salvation?
-How many churches in our day put forth a message that you must do “certain things” in order to know that you are truly saved?
 Whether you are encouraged by a church, by your own weakness, or by the devil himself to work for your salvation, it is time that you know it is a lie and not the true gospel message.
 Martin Luther was a troubled and tormented soul who never thought he could do enough to please God.
 But he found rest for his soul from the teachings of this letter—and you can too!

 Have you ever heard of someone who died in the midst of great poverty, only to be discovered to have been very, very wealthy?
 Some of us live our Christian lives just like this ... while in our heavenly bank account we have adoption, acceptance, redemption, forgiveness, wisdom, inheritance, the seal of the Holy Spirit, life, grace, and citizenship—every spiritual blessing in the heavenly places!